-Is It True My Feet Could Grow During Pregnancy?
+Do Feet Grow During Pregnancy?

+Feet can grow for a few reasons.
 The foot is made up of 26 bones and more than 30 joints that are held together by a network of ligaments.
 During pregnancy, there’s a relaxation, or loosening, of the ligaments throughout your whole body.
 It’s your body’s way of preparing the pelvic joints for childbirth, and your fluctuating hormonal levels are believed to be what causes it.

 If you’re freaked out about growing out of your favorite shoes, the good news is that there are a few ways you can reduce your chances that your feet will get bigger:

-Wear supportive shoes.
+• Wear supportive shoes.
 Be sure you have shoes that support your arches (think: sneakers, not floppy ballet flats) and shoes that don’t squeeze or pinch anywhere (stay away from those pointy-toe numbers that don’t give you any wiggle room).

-Try compression socks or stockings.
+• Try compression socks or stockings.
 These can help control lower-extremity swelling.

-Avoid excessive weight gain.
+• Avoid excessive weight gain.
 Do your best to stay within the recommended weight gain range for your body type to avoid putting unnecessary pressure on your feet.

-Try supportive insoles.
+• Try supportive insoles.
 These can be particularly effective if you already have low arches (“flat feet”).
 Ask your doctor or physical therapist if they might be right for you.